Hammersmith: A growing story

 “What,” she asked, “was your friend’s name?”

 He’d known the Professor by only his stage name, William Le Fontainebleau.
-He had to guess, recollecting the accent, his partner had hailed from the upper middle-west.
+He had to guess, recollecting the accent, that his partner had hailed from the upper middle-west.

 “Oh, don’t let me rush you.”
 This time, she did touch his arm.
 “How awful it is!”